A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Small-scale fading

 where $c_\mathrm{th}$ defines the threshold.
 Following \cite{BernadoPhD}, the threshold was chosen as \num{0.9}.
-The indicator function \eqref{eq:indicator-function} is applied to the collinearity results in a binary matrix with ones on the diagonal.
+Applying the indicator function \eqref{eq:indicator-function} to the collinearity results in a binary matrix with ones on the diagonal.
 The width of the region around the diagonal then gives the stationarity time.
-Multiplying the stationarity region (expressed in seconds) by the average velocity of the agent, the stationarity distance can be acquired.
+By multiplying the stationarity region (expressed in seconds) by the average velocity of the agent, the stationarity distance can be acquired.
 That is, the distance for which the \gls{wssus} assumption (approximately) holds.
-The empirical \gls{cdf} of the stationarity distance is plotted in Fig.~\ref{fig:stationarity-ecdf} for the \gls{los} and \gls{olos} data sets.
-It is clear that the median distance is on the order of \SI{1}{\metre} for the \gls{los} data set, and slightly shorter for the \gls{olos} data set.
-Based on these stationarity distances, a window length of \num{300} snapshots (\SI{1.5}{\second}) is selected when extracting the statistics in the remaining.
+The \gls{ecdf} of the stationarity distance is plotted in Fig.~\ref{fig:stationarity-ecdf} for the \gls{los} and \gls{olos} datasets.
+It is clear that the median distance is on the order of \SI{1}{\metre} for the \gls{los} dataset, and slightly shorter for the \gls{olos} dataset.
+Based on these stationarity distances, a window length of \num{300} snapshots (\SI{1.5}{\second}) is selected when extracting the statistics in the remainder.
 Since the maximum instantaneous velocity of the agent was about \SI{0.8}{\metre\per\second}, the maximum length traveled during \num{300} snapshots approximately equals \SI{1.6}{\metre}, but is usually somewhat shorter.